An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: One-loop RG running of gauge couplings with a single intermediate scale

 where the RG coefficients $a_i$ are given by \cite{Jones:1981we,Lindner:1996tf}

-The full gauge group is given as $G=G_i\otimes G_1\otimes...\otimes G_n$.
-The summation in Eq.~\eqref{1loopgeneral} is over the irreducible representations of chiral fermions ($R_f$) and over those of scalars ($R_s$) in the second and third terms, respectively.
-The coefficient $\eta$ becomes either 1 or 1/2 for a complex or (pseudo-) real representation, respectively.
+The full gauge group is $G=G_i\otimes G_1\otimes...\otimes G_n$.
+The summation in Eq.~\eqref{1loopgeneral} is over the irreducible representations of chiral fermions ($R_f$) and of scalars ($R_s$) in the second and third terms, respectively.
+The coefficient $\eta$ is 1 for the complex representation, and 1/2 for the (pseudo-) real one.
 The symbol $d_j(R)$ denotes the dimension of the representation $R$ under the group $G_{j\neq i}$.
 Finally, $C_2(G_i)$ represents the quadratic Casimir for the adjoint representation of the group $G_i$, whereas $T_i$ is the Dynkin index of each representation (see Table~\ref{DynkinIndex}).
 Note that for the $\mathrm{U}(1)$ group, $C_2(G)=0$, and

 where $Y$ is the $\mathrm{U}(1)_Y$ charge.